Halszka Osmólska

 Halszka Osmólska (September 15, 1930 – March 31, 2008) was a Polish paleontologist who had specialized in Mongolian dinosaurs.

-Biography
+Early life, family and education

-She was born in 1930 in Poznań.
-In 1949, she began to study biology at Faculty of Biology and Earth Sciences of the University of Poznań before moving to Warsaw and studying at the Warsaw University, which she graduated from in 1955.
-Since then she worked at the Institute of Paleobiology of the Polish Academy of Sciences (PAN).
-Between 1983–1988, she served as the institute's director.
+Osmólska was born in 1930 in Poznań.
+In 1949, she began to study biology at Faculty of Biology and Earth Sciences of the University of Poznań.
+Thereafter, she studied at the University of Warsaw, graduating in 1955.

+Career

+Osmólska worked at the Institute of Paleobiology of the Polish Academy of Sciences (PAN).
+Between 1983 and 1988, she served as the institute's director.